Bitcoin

 Bitcoin Whitepaper.pdf

-Bitcoin is a store of wealth and currency for our modern day – one that is fair and far more valuable than any before – and it is an alternative to a failing financial system.
+Bitcoin is a store of wealth and currency for our modern day – one that is fairer and far more valuable than any before – and it is an alternative to a failing financial system.

 How Does Bitcoin Work?